DarsheeeGamer/Python-Ollama/README.md

 [![PyPI version](https://img.shields.io/pypi/v/python-ollama.svg)](https://pypi.org/project/python-ollama/)

-`python-ollama` is your comprehensive and intuitive Python client for the Ollama API.
+`python_ollama` is your comprehensive and intuitive Python client for the Ollama API.
 This package gives you the tools to harness the power of Ollama's large language models directly within your Python applications.
-With its user-friendly design, `python-ollama` simplifies model management, text generation, chat interactions, embedding creation, and other advanced Ollama functionalities.
+With its user-friendly design, `python_ollama` simplifies model management, text generation, chat interactions, embedding creation, and other advanced Ollama functionalities.

 ## Key Features